tatsujb/installFAFscript/README.md

 at a certain point steam starts up and you'll need to enter the Steam Guard code once steam is opened
-1. right click on "Supreme Commander - Forged Alliance" in your games Library" -> "SET LAUCNH OPTIONS..." and enter the contents of "the contents of this file are to be pasted in the forged alliance properties launch options" situated in your home folder, just in case, here they are : `PROTON_NO_ESYNC=1, PROTON_DUMP_DEBUG_COMMANDS=1 PROTON_USE_GALLIUM_NINE=1 PROTON_GALLIUM_NINE_MODULEPATH="/usr/lib/i386-linux-gnu/d3d/d3dadapter9.so.1:/usr/lib/x86_64-linux-gnu/d3d/d3dadapter9.so.1"%command%`
+1. right click on "Supreme Commander - Forged Alliance" in your games Library" -> "SET LAUCNH OPTIONS..." and enter the contents of "the contents of this file are to be pasted in the forged alliance properties launch options" situated in your home folder, just in case, here they are : `PROTON_NO_ESYNC=1, PROTON_DUMP_DEBUG_COMMANDS=1, PROTON_USE_GALLIUM_NINE=1, PROTON_GALLIUM_NINE_MODULEPATH="/usr/lib/i386-linux-gnu/d3d/d3dadapter9.so.1:/usr/lib/x86_64-linux-gnu/d3d/d3dadapter9.so.1" %command%`
 2. go into "Steam" -> "Setting" -> "Steam Play" -> "Enable Steam Play for all other titles" (Gallium-nine should be the proton version)

 it will ask to restart.